Financial strategies for your 30s

 In this busy decade, look for ways to take the work out of saving.
 With systematic investing, have a set amount transferred electronically each month to your savings, investments or your retirement plan.
 Investing a fixed dollar amount at regular intervals is known as dollar-cost averaging, which enables you to buy more shares when prices are low and fewer shares when prices are high.
 You may also want to automatically channel any interest and dividend payments into expanding your portfolio.
 By investing on a set schedule, you'll develop discipline that can help you be a better long-term investor.

 Investing is a pivotal piece of your financial strategy.
-Given the benefit of compounding returns, it's important to start investing if you haven’t already or consider increasing the amounts you’re putting aside.
-That’s a smart choice whether you’re saving for a down-payment on a home, your children’s education or your own retirement.
+Given the benefit of compounding returns, it's important to start investing if you haven’t already or consider increasing the amounts you’re setting aside.
+That’s a smart choice whether you’re saving for a down payment on a home, your children’s education or your own retirement.

-Careful attention to your own investment strategy can help you, your spouse and your children.
-Start by carefully considering all your investment goals, when you'll need to access the money you accumulate to achieve each of them, and your comfort with risk.
+Start by carefully considering all your investment goals and when you'll need the money you've accumulated to achieve each one.
+Always keep in mind your comfort with risk.

 For short-term targets, such as saving for a down payment on a house, you'll generally want to hold cash and short-term fixed-income investments.
 For long-term goals, such as retirement, you have the leeway to invest more in high-growth securities – which often carry a higher risk of loss but can increase your wealth tremendously over the long term.
 An Edward Jones financial advisor can help you decide on the balance between risk and growth that’s right for you.

 If you haven’t already, set aside — and regularly contribute to — an emergency fund to handle unexpected expenses such as car or home-appliance repair and health care for your family that insurance doesn’t cover.
-To help you feel more confident during this phase of your career you can also purchase disability insurance which can help make up for lost wages if you suffer a disabling injury or severe illness.
-You may also want to consider an advance medical directive stating what types of care you want if you become incapable of communicating your wishes.
+To help you feel more confident during this phase of your career, you can also purchase disability insurance which can help make up for lost wages if you suffer a disabling injury or severe illness.
+Other forms of insurance include homeowners/renters, auto if you own a vehicle and health insurance.

 *Dollar cost averaging does not ensure a profit or protect against a loss.